2024 Men's U20 African Nations Volleyball Championship

 The 2024 Men's U20 African Nations Volleyball Championship was the 21st edition of the Men's U21 African Volleyball Championship, the biennial international youth volleyball tournament organised by the African Volleyball Confederation (CAVB) for the men's under-20 national teams of Africa.
 It was held in Tunis, Tunisia from 5 to 11 August 2024.

 Four national teams took part in the tournament, with players born on or after 1 January 2005 eligible to participate.

-Same as previous editions, the tournament acted as the CAVB qualifiers for the FIVB Volleyball Men's U21 World Championship.
+As in previous editions, the tournament acted as the CAVB qualifiers for the FIVB Volleyball Men's U21 World Championship.
 The top three teams qualified for the 2025 FIVB Volleyball Men's U21 World Championship in China as the CAVB representatives.

-Tunisia won their eleventh title by beating Egypt 3–2 the final.
+Tunisia won their eleventh title by beating Egypt 3–2 in the final.
 Morocco completed the podium after defeating Burundi in the third-place match.
 Champions Tunisia, runners-up Egypt and third-place Morocco qualified for the 2025 FIVB Volleyball Men's U21 World Championship.

 Host and venue

 The African Volleyball Confederation awarded Tunisia the hosting rights for the tournament on 24 June 2024.
 The competition took place in Tunis at the Al Machatel Hall, a venue located in the Baldevebe Nursery west of Belvedere Park.
-The Al Machatel Hall had recently been inaugurated in July 2024.
+The Al Machatel Hall had been inaugurated in July 2024.